NethServer/ns8-docs/migration.rst

 The migration involves transferring POP3 Connector settings to NS8 Imapsync module, together with Email application.
 Configurations of accounts using the IMAP protocol are translated to working Imapsync tasks.
 For accounts using POP3, it is necessary to review the settings and commence synchronization manually.

-.. rubric:: Configurations excluded from migration

-The following configurations will not be migrated:

-- custom templates
-- SMTP mail relay rules

 .. _migrated_routes-section: